• Skip to primary navigation

 Apothecary-style shaving mugs are really just a mug with a ball-type handle.
 They are meant to give the feel of an old-time pharmacy but they are actually a fairly recent development.
 They tend to be plainly decorated and promotional in design.
 Some people find they are able to hold this type of mug better than other types of mugs for the purpose of shaving.

-New soap scuttles are functional but mainly promotional (in that they usually simply designed and decorated, and show the logo of a shaving brand like Truefitt & Hill, Col. Conk, or Carter and Bond).
+New soap scuttles are functional but mainly promotional (in that they usually simply designed and decorated, and show the logo of a shaving brand like Truefitt & Hill or Col. Conk).

 Modern “regular” shaving mugs are generally mass-produced (some are really just repurposed coffee mugs).
 The better ones will be relatively tall (but not too tall!) and wide on the bottom to promote easy loading on the brush.